On-demand Reading Proficiency: Supporting Success from an OT’s Perspective

 Following completion of the entire course including a passing score of 80% on the post-course quiz, the participant will be issued a course completion certificate.

 6 Contact Hours (.6 AOTA CEUs) awarded if course requirements are met.
 Integrative Education is an AOTA Approved Provider, number 11607.
 Distance learning - independent self-study course is offered at .6 AOTA CEUs for introductory level, in the areas of occupational therapy service delivery and foundational knowledge.
 Course approval number: 03895.
-The assignment of AOTA CEUs does not imply endorsement of specific course content, products, or clinical procedures by AOTA or indicate AOTA approval of a certification of other professional recognition.
+The assignment of AOTA CEUs does not imply endorsement of specific course content, products, or clinical procedures by AOTA.
 For additional continuing education information for PT, SLP, and social work, click here to access our CEU policy information.